harilvfs/dwm/README.md

 ```

 > [!NOTE]
-> This script is optimized for Arch Linux.
+> This script is made for Arch & Fedora Based* Distros.
 Manual installation is recommended for other distributions or customized setups.

 ---